hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

 * `type` - (Required) The only type supported is DAY, which will generate one partition per day based on data loading time.

+* `require_partition_filter` - (Optional) If set to true, queries over this table require a partition filter that can be used for partition elimination to be specified.

 The `view` block supports:

 * `query` - (Required) A query that BigQuery executes when the view is referenced.